plum-umd/cmsc330-public/projects/p3/README.md

 *These rules are jointly classified as BinOp-Int in the formal semantics*

 These relational operators operate only on integers and produce a `Val_Bool` containing the result of the operation.
-If either of the expressions to perform these operations on evaluates to a non-boolean type, a `TypeError` should be raised.
+If either of the expressions to perform these operations on evaluates to a non-integer type, a `TypeError` should be raised.

 #### Equal and NotEqual